Why Is Content Marketing Important?

 Whilst some digital marketing channels don’t work in certain verticals, content marketing is ubiquitous, working successfully across all industry sectors and verticals for both B2B and B2C audiences.

-Low value products are never going to be marketed with PPC as the margins simply don’t allow for sales to be made profitably.
-Medical or health related products are not ideal candidates for remarketing or display ads as no one wants ads relating to sensitive personal information following them around the web.
+Low-value products are never going to be marketed with PPC as the margins simply don’t allow for sales to be made profitably.
+Medical or health-related products are not ideal candidates for remarketing or display ads as no one wants ads relating to sensitive personal information following them around the web.
 Not every brand is suited to building a significant following through social media.
 With content, there’s always information potential customers are going to be seeking out as part of their research.

-7. Feed other channels
+7. Feed Other Channels

 Content is the lifeblood of successful and memorable social media campaigns.
 Without a consistent stream of entertaining and engaging content, what reasons do people have to follow your brand across these platforms?

-Content is the bait on the hook that gets people to engage with you and deem your brand worthy of a follow.
+Content is the bait on the hook that gets people to engage with you and deems your brand worthy of a follow.
 Content also feeds into social in terms of generating greater exposure for your brand through actions like shares and retweets.
 However, social media users are becoming more discerning, meaning you will need to up the ante on the quality of your content.

 Content marketing can also be the fuel that drives successful email and marketing automation campaigns.
-Again, the content is the bait that drives user sign ups to begin with but then also to drive email open rates and engagements with your email communications.
+Again, the content is the bait that drives user sign-ups to begin with but then also to drive email open rates and engagements with your email communications.